eddeighton/eg/reference/source/generated/inheritance.rst

 Concrete
 ********

-`Concrete Program Source Code <https://github.com/eddeighton/eg/tree/master/tests/reference/bbb_Inheritance/aaa_Concrete/Concrete.eg>`_
+`Concrete Program Source Code <https://github.com/eddeighton/eg/tree/master/tests/reference/bbb_inheritance/aaa_concrete/Concrete.eg>`_

 =====
-basic
+Basic
 =====

 A context can inherit from any other context.
 Inheritance means the deriving context inherits all features of the underlying type and can then override and extend them